apache/arrow/docs/source/python/json.rst

 Reading JSON files
 ==================

 Arrow supports reading columnar data from JSON files.
-A JSON file consists of multiple JSON objects, one per line, representing individual data rows.
+In this context, a JSON file consists of multiple JSON objects, one per line, representing individual data rows.
 For example, this file represents two rows of data with four columns "a", "b", "c", "d":

 .. code-block:: json